ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 ## Task 1B) Basics of public-key encryption

 Diffie-Hellman key-exchange algorithm can be expanded to [ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption).
-We will take a look at a simplified explanation of that.
+Let's take a look at a simplified explanation of that.

-When thinking of the previous Diffie-Hellman example, the receiver's public-key stays as stable but the senders changes every time we encrypt the message, because the hidden secret changes.
-In `ElGamal` encryption, we call the hidden secret $k$ as *ephemeral key*.
+In the context of Diffie-Hellman, each participant often uses public keys only once per exchange to maintain [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
+However, in ElGamal encryption, a key aspect is the introduction of a unique, temporary key for each encryption process.
+This key is known as the _ephemeral key_, denoted as $k$.
+Typically, only the message sender changes this key, and the receiver's public key stays constant.

-We need to change the secret every time to *maintain the entropy of the message; the secret should be truly randomly generated.*
+The secret $k$ must be changed for each message to _maintain the entropy of the message; it should be truly randomly generated._

-Let's consider the situation where Bob sends an encrypted message to Alice.
-The encryption with `ElGamal` happens as following in that case.
+Consider a scenario where Bob sends an encrypted message to Alice.
+The encryption process in `ElGamal` is as follows:

 $$
 \begin{align*}